Jsperaw/Jsperaw/README.md

 - 👋 Hi, I’m @Jsperaw
 - 👀 I’m interested in ...
-Space, Technology and very much more
+Space, Technology, Sports and very much more
-- 🌱 I’m currently learning ... unity, VS/C#
+- 🌱 I’m currently learning ... unity, VS/C# try to learn C++
-- 💞️ I’m looking to collaborate on ... unity and developing a product (got many ideas)
+- 💞️ I’m looking to collaborate on ... unity and developing a speciffic product
 - 📫 How to reach me ...
-02floors_prisms@icloud.com
+02floors_prisms@icloud.com @Jsper on twitter

 <!---
 Jsperaw/Jsperaw is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.